Omaima-Q/Net_practice_42/README.md

 Anything that is connected to the Internet or operates with it must comply with the rules defined in the TCP/IP protocol stack.

 Two machines that want to communicate over the Internet must both implement the TCP/IP protocol stack in order to talk to eachother correctly.

+**For example**, the web browser you are using to read this article implements the **Hypertext Transfer Protocol (HTTP)**, one of the many protocols in the TCP/IP protocol stack and the foundation of the World Wide Web (WWW).

+The HTTP protocol determines how the text you are reading right now should be sent from the web server — the remote computer that stores the information — to your web browser, over the Internet.

+The protocol also describes how your browser should talk to the web server in order to initiate the data exchange.